 Font, size, etc are all up to you, but for this example I used a very large font and started to type out some names until they went off screen.

 Once text has gone off screen you get the little ‘+’ sign, which is simply telling you that there is more text than shown.
 S o, how do you show that text to create the rolling title?

 First, MAKE SURE YOU HAVE THE TEXT TOOL SELECTED!

 I have seen people really struggle to create a rolling title in the past because they have the wrong tool selected when they do this next step.
 It is very important that you have the text tool selected or else you will not be able to create a rolling title.

-Secondly, hold the Control Key (on PC) or Command Key (on Mac), and drag the handle at the middle of the bottom of the scree until you can see the next text (as show below)….
+Secondly, hold the Control Key (on PC) or Command Key (on Mac), and drag the handle at the middle of the bottom of the screen until you can see the next text (as shown below)…

 Above I have shown the handles that will appear all around the screen when you hit the CTL/CMD key.
 To create the rolling title choose the middle bottom ‘handle’.